 Open from 8:00am - 8:00pm.

-Language: Live commentary in ENGLISH plus recorded narration in 10 languages: English, French, Spanish, German, Italian, Mandarin, Russian, Japanese, Korean or Hebrew.
-(Bronx Loop only offered in English).
+Language: Live commentary in ENGLISH plus recorded narration in 10 languages: English, French, Spanish, German, Italian, Portuguese, Mandarin, Russian, Japanese, Korean or Hebrew.

 Special assistance: Any passenger requiring special assistance such as an ADA-accessible bus is requested to inform us at time of reservation and must notify us no later than 48 hours prior to departure.